8 Top Arrondissements to Stay in Paris for First Time Visitors

 The front of the Sacre coeur basilica, with its white stone and domed top.

-This arrondissement encompasses the “village” of Montmartre.
-This charming neighborhood includes Sacre Coeur, the Moulin Rouge, the Wall of I Love You, and other sites (e.g. Place du Tertres, the stairs of Montmartre, etc).
+As part of the 18th arrondissement, Montmartre is quite a bit farther north in Paris than other neighborhoods.
+Popular spots include Sacre Coeur, the Moulin Rouge, the Wall of I Love You, and other sites (e.g. Place du Tertres, the stairs of Montmartre, etc).

-Montmartre has quite a big fan club, as the neighborhood does have a distinct feel and a very bohemian history.
-There are a lot of cute, romantic spots to explore in Montmartre and a lot of charming and delicious cafes and restaurants in the area.
+Montmartre has quite a big fan club, as the neighborhood does have a distinct village feel and a bohemian history.
+There are a lot of cute, romantic spots to explore in Montmartre and many charming and delicious cafes and restaurants in the area.

 Best Places to Stay in the 18th Arrondissement: